 Finding the Best Places to Retire Since 2006!

-Overview: Home to the University of the South (1,800 students), cozy Sewanee sits atop the Cumberland Plateau in pretty south central Tennessee.
+Home to the University of the South (1,800 students), cozy Sewanee is nestled atop the beautiful Cumberland Plateau in lush south central Tennessee.
 The university, also known as Sewanee, is an Episcopal liberal arts college and the heart and soul of Sewanee.

 Age 45 or Better: 22%

 Cost of Living: 4% below the national average.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 The area receives 60 inches of rain and five inches of snow per year on average.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Accredited by Joint Commission?
 Yes

 Crime Rate: Well below the national average

 Is Tennessee Considered Tax Friendly for Retirement?
 Somewhat